 Stats: 7.3 miles out and back, ~2,250 feet of gain

-Notes: Free street parking is available, dogs are allowed
+Notes: Free street parking is available

 This out and back route takes you over the highest point twice, so you’re doubling up on gain over the course of seven miles.
 Thanks to the elevation profile, this isn’t the most popular trail in town, but it’s a great way to work off those holidays calories—and one of the few dog-friendly trails just steps from town.